chief-of-state/chief-of-state/docs/configuration.md

 ### Read side configurations
 The CoS can handle as many as read sides one desires.
 CoS read side are configured using a readside configuration files.
-One can bundle all the readside configuration files into a _single yaml file_ or have them in a _folder_.
+One can bundle all the readside configuration files into a _single yaml file_ or in separate files and have them in a _folder_.
 The following settings are required to define a read side yaml configuration file:

 | Setting    | Required                      | Description                                                                                                                                                                                                                                               |